learn-co-curriculum/phase-1-how-the-web-works/README.md

 headers](https://curriculum-content.s3.amazonaws.com/phase-1/how-the-web-works-readme/request-headers.png)

-You can check out the request/response data for any website in the Network tab in the browser dev tools — open the Network tab; refresh the page; then click the top listing to see information about the request and response.
+You can check out the request/response data for any website in the Network tab in the browser dev tools: open the Network tab, refresh the page, then click the top listing to see information about the request and response.

 ## Responses